 CIV 660 Physicochemical Processes in Water and Wastewater Treatment.
-(3 Hours) Fundamental principles, analysis, modeling, and design considerations of physical and chemical processes for water and wastewater treatment processes and operations.
+(3 Hours) Fundamental modeling, and principles, analysis, design considerations of physical and chemical processes for water and wastewater treatment processes and operations.
 Drinking water treatment processes will be focused on while parallel wastewater treatment schemes also being discussed.
 Relevant water quality characteristics, standards, and regulations in engineering design will be reviewed.
 Prerequisite: CIV 561 or permission of Department.